 SmileScapes specializing in Implant Dentistry

-AAID accredited practitioners of Implant Dentistry can be accredited at the Associate Fellow or Fellow level.
+AAID accredited practitioners of Implant Dentistry like Dr. Woods, can be accredited at the Associate Fellow or Fellow level.
 Both levels of accreditation signify that the practitioner has successfully completed 300 hours of postdoctoral training specific to implant dentistry and passed a two part accreditation examination.
 In addition to these requirements, a dentist accredited by the AAID at the Fellow level must have completed an additional 100 hours of continuing education and have been in implant dentistry practice for at least five years.